 Phone: (757) 565-8417

 Fax: (757) 565-8222

-Tuition: $1,900.
-Includes a double-occupancy room in the Colonial Houses and Taverns, three meals a day, local transportation during the Institute, admissions to Williamsburg, Jamestown, and Yorktown, tours, evening programs, and educational materials.
-[Note: Teachers who would like a single room may pay a single room rate.]
+Tuition: $2,200.
+Includes a double-occupancy room in the Colonial Houses and Taverns, all meals except two (on own), local transportation during the Institute, tours, evening programs, admissions to program-specific local historic sites and educational materials.
+[Note: Teachers who would like their own room pay an additional fee.]

 - How Do I Find the Shillings to Attend the Colonial Williamsburg Teacher Institute?